 Arguing online also relates to dopamine and disinformation.
 It can make us more susceptible to the latter.
 The dopamine loop gives a powerful tool to those who seek to divide us.
 It perpetuates a sense of an adversarial environment and keeps us always on the attack.

 When we divide ourselves into tribes and adopt a hostile attitude towards a perceived outgroup, we risk becoming more susceptible to harmful disinformation.
-We are more likely to share content that is cognitively resonant with our existing beliefs and which reflects the attitudes of our tribe.
+We are more likely to share content that resonates with our existing beliefs and reflects the wider attitudes of our tribe.

 The dopamine loop also affects our interactions with agreeable content.
 When we post something that our tribe members approve of, we’ll receive dopamine hits via our notifications of likes and encouraging comments.
 That boosts our self-esteem and keeps us coming back for more.

-So what can we do to fix the trolling problem and reduce our susceptibility to disinformation?
+So what can we do to fix the troll problem and reduce our susceptibility to disinformation?